Peace Park (Seattle): History

-Seattle's Peace Park was dedicated on August 6, 1990, at the north end of University Bridge.
-The hillside site, which had been an unused area that was regularly crowded with garbage, was cleared and landscaped by volunteers under the leadership of peace activist Floyd Schmoe, the winner of the 1988 Hiroshima Peace Prize.
-Schmoe had been a University of Washington student during the incarceration of Japanese Americans and assisted fellow students affected by Executive Order 9066.
-He lobbied the city government to establish a peace park after receiving the 1988 Kiyoshi Tanimoto Peace Award from the Hiroshima Peace Center and used the $4,000 monetary award towards the project.
+Seattle's Peace Park was dedicated on August 6, 1990, nearby the north end of University Bridge at 851 NE 40th Street.
+The hillside site, which had been an undeveloped area that was regularly crowded with illegal car parking and garbage, was cleaned up and landscaped by volunteers under the leadership of peace activist Floyd Schmoe, the winner of the 1988 Hiroshima Peace Prize.
+Schmoe had been a University of Washington student during the Incarceration and assisted fellow students affected by Executive Order 9066.
+He lobbied the city government to establish a peace park after receiving the 1988 Kiyoshi Tanimoto Peace Award from the Hiroshima Peace Center and used the $4,000 (1988 dollars) monetary award towards the project as well as being impetus for grants.

-The centerpiece of the park is Sadako and the Thousand Paper Cranes, a bronze statue of Sadako Sasaki designed by sculptor Daryl Smith.
-Sasaki was a survivor of the atomic bombing of Hiroshima at the age of two but later died of leukemia a decade later.
+The centerpiece of the park is Sadako and the Thousand Paper Cranes, a life-size bronze of Sadako Sasaki created by sculptor Darryl Smith, labor largely donated.
+An exact twin is The Peace Child of Hiroshima, a 1991 casting by the artist, installed at the University of Utah in Salt Lake City, Utah.
+Together, these comprise a tripartite with a bronze crane by the artist, located in Mukilteo, Washington, commemorating early Japanese-Americans there and community or regional reconciliation after the Internment.

+Smith said that he “sought to capture what sculptors call 'alightment'”, the sense that the figure is on the edge of a precipice, launching the orizuru.
+Smith said that he used a classroom photo, studied Eleanor Coerr's book Sadako and the Thousand Paper Cranes (1977), and drew on his learning of human anatomy “to create her embodiment.”

+Sasaki was a survivor of the atomic bombing of Hiroshima at the age of two but died of leukemia a decade later.
 During her hospitalization, she aimed to fold one thousand origami cranes, which continue to be placed on her statues in Seattle and Hiroshima.
 As of 2023, the statue is the only outdoor monument in Seattle's municipal art collection that honors a female historical figure.

-The efforts to fill the space under the statue with peace cranes come from Sadako's own attempt to fold 1000 cranes.
-Although she died after making 644 cranes, her story inspired those around her to continue the work she began.
-The origami crane which is translated to orizuru in Japanese, carries a major cultural significance.
+The efforts to adorn the space around the statue with peace cranes spontaneously come from Sadako's own attempt to fold 1000 cranes.
+Although she died after making 644 cranes, her story inspired those around her to continue the endeavor she began.
+The origami crane, translated from orizuru in Japanese, carries major cultural significance.
 It is believed that making 1000 cranes fulfills a person's goals and dreams, and was later deemed a peace effort in honor of Sadako.